nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 ```

 ## Requirements
-The payment service does not immedidately process the payments for the orders, instead it stores the card numbers in a PostgreSQL database until application  picks them up for processing.
-The applcation has the following requirements:
+Hypothetically the API operates asynchronously, it does not immedidately process the payments for the orders, instead it stores the card numbers in a PostgreSQL database until application  picks them up for processing.
+The requirements for the API are:

 * Credit card details must be stored in the database in an encrypted format
 * It must be possible to query details of the card number without decrypting it

 The first requirement is fairly trivial to solve using Vault using the [Transit Secrets Engine](https://www.vaultproject.io/docs/secrets/transit/).
 Transit secrets can be used as encryption as service to encrypt the credit card details before they are written to the database.

-The problem is second requirement, for example you wish to know the number of AMEX cards awating processing.
+To satisfy the second requirement you need to understand the type of the card and the bank which issued it.
+Not all the data in a creditcard number is unqiue.
 A credit card number is composed from three different parts, the `Issuer Number`, the `Account Number` and the `Checksum`.

 ![](./images/card.png)